pengxiangzhang/la-mgmt-system/doc/Documentation.md

 ### System Process Email Template

-Those files are located at `app/views/email_mailer`
+These files are located at `app/views/email_mailer`

 - appointment_accepted.html.erb: This will be sent out to the student when the appointment has been accepted by a LA.
-- appointment_cancel.html.erb: This will be sent out to the student and LA(if accepted) when the appointment has been cancel by either LA or the student.
+- appointment_cancel.html.erb: This will be sent out to the student and LA(if accepted) when the appointment has been cancelled by either LA or the student.
-- appointment_confirm.html.erb: This will be sent out to the student when the appointment has been placed.
+- appointment_confirm.html.erb: This will be sent out to the student when the appointment has been scheduled.
-- timeout.html.erb: This email will send out to the student when their appointment has timed out and canceled by the system.
+- timeout.html.erb: This email will be sent out to the student when their appointment has timed out and cancelled by the system.
-- contact.html.erb: This email will send to admin_email when someone fills out a contact form.
+- contact.html.erb: This email will be sent to admin_email when someone fills out a contact form.
-- new_accept.html.erb: This email will send out to admin_email when someone accepts their job offer.
+- new_accept.html.erb: This email will be sent out to admin_email when someone accepts their job offer.
-- new_applicant.html.erb: This email will send out to admin_email when someone completes an application form.
+- new_applicant.html.erb: This email will be sent out to admin_email when someone completes an application form.
 -
-    - thank_applying.html.erb: This email will send out to applicants when they complete an application form.
+    - thank_applying.html.erb: This email will be sent out to applicants when they complete an application form.
-- new_scheduled_applicant.html.erb: This email will send out to admin_email when someone scheduled an interview.
+- new_scheduled_applicant.html.erb: This email will be sent out to admin_email when someone schedules an interview.
-- scheduled_applicant.html.erb: This email will send out to applicants when they scheduled an interview.
+- scheduled_applicant.html.erb: This email will be sent out to applicants when they schedule an interview.
 - template.html.erb: Application Process Email Template will render to this template.
 Usually, this file should not be changed.